 Health Information Organization (HIO) is a not-for-profit entity that offers a robust set of HIE options

 Health Data Intermediary (HDI) is a for-profit entity that may offer a more limited set of HIE options

 One of the best ways to learn about the different State-Certified HIE Service Providers is to talk to other provider organizations that are already using them.
-You can also contact them to request more information and pricing information.
-For contact information and application details on all current State-Certified HIE Service Providers, visit http://www.health.state.mn.us/divs/hpsc/ohit/certified.html.
+You can also contact them to request more information and pricing information, visit the current State-Certified HIE Service Providers webpage for contact information.